 If you experience lower back pain as well as neck pain, you can add a small pillow in between your knees to better support your spine as well

-In general, we recommend people stay away from stomach sleeping due to the increased risk of back pain, but if you absolutely need to sleep on your stomach choose a low profile soft pillow.
+In general, we recommend people stay away from stomach sleeping due to the increased risk of back pain, but if you absolutely need to sleep on your stomach choose a low-profile soft pillow.
 This will help avoid your head being higher than your shoulder which will increase pressure on your neck.

 Sleeping on your back is one of the best positions to sleep in as it evenly spreads out your body weight and keeps your spine in a neutral position.
 The best pillow for back sleeping will have a low to medium profile and keep the neck supported without lifting it above your chest.

-If you find yourself with lower back pain, adding a pillow under your knees will help to reduce “sway back” or increased lower back curve.
+If you find yourself with lower back pain, adding a pillow under your knees will help to reduce “sway back” or increased the lower back curve.

 All Around Sleeper: